abisny/364midterm/README.md

 I recommend writing an outline of your documentation first, and then writing a lot of comments in your `SI364midterm.py` file to subsequently translate into code.

-Design will not earn you points for this assignment thoug you may certainly include it if you want -- do not prioritize it over the functionality, which is what this midterm assignment is about.
+Design will not earn you points for this assignment though you may certainly include it if you want -- do not prioritize it over the functionality, which is what this midterm assignment is about.

 ### Requirements to complete for 1800 points (90%) -- an awesome, solid app